-What is it like to live at the BISC?
+What is it like to live at Bader College?

 Students and faculty live in separate wings of Bader Hall residence, a modern building which is a 5-minute walk through the castle grounds.
 The residence is similar to university residences in North America.
 Most students live two to a room, and bathroom facilities are shared.
 Single rooms are available for an additional fee.
 Meals are served cafeteria-style in the castle's dining hall.
 There are options for vegans and vegetarians with every meal, and dietary needs can be accommodated.

 How far is Bader College from London?

-The BISC is approximately 100 km from central London.
+Bader College is approximately 100 km from central London.
 Travel time is approximately two hours by taxi and an hour and a half by train.
 Train tickets can be purchased for between £17 ($27 CA) and £31 ($50 CA) for a day-return, depending on the time of travel and how far in advance you book your ticket.
-The closest train station to the BISC is Polegate, which is 15 minutes away; it costs about £17 ($28 CA) to get there by taxi.
+The closest train station to Bader College is Polegate, which is 15 minutes away; it costs about £17 ($28 CA) to get there by taxi.

-What activities are available in the area surrounding the BISC?
+What activities are available in the area surrounding Bader College?

-The BISC is located in a rural area.
+Bader College is located in a rural area.
 The nearest local shops are a twenty-five minute walk away.
-More extensive shopping and other activities, including movies, pubs, restaurants, etc. are available in Eastbourne, a 25-minute drive from the BISC.
-Mini-buses make free trips from the BISC into Eastbourne and other surrounding towns several times each week.
-The nearest night clubs are in Eastbourne and the taxi fare back to the BISC at night is £22-£27 ($36-$45 CA).
+More extensive shopping and other activities, including movies, pubs, restaurants, etc. are available in Eastbourne, a 25-minute drive from Bader College.
+Mini-buses make free trips from Bader College into Eastbourne and other surrounding towns several times each week.
+The nearest night clubs are in Eastbourne and the taxi fare back to Bader College at night is £22-£27 ($36-$45 CA).
 After midnight the fare may increase to £25-£30 ($41-$50 CA).

 Will I have time to travel on my own?

-Classes are held Monday through Thursday, with the occasional Fridays; students in each of the programs have a few week days during the course with no classes.
-Coursework at the BISC is demanding but flexible enough that students can travel on weekends.
+Students in each of the programs will have a few Fridays and/or Mondays during the course with no classes.
+Coursework is demanding but flexible enough that students can travel on weekends.
 Many students also choose to travel in Europe after the spring term.

-How diverse is the student body at the BISC?
+How diverse is the student body at Bader College?